hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 through trial and error, the results seemed to be the best when a minor GC was occurring about 10-20 times per second.

+Summarizing, these are the changes we made with respect to the setup in the previous post:

+1. Reduced Jet's cooperative thread pool size
+2. Parallel event source where previously it was single-threaded
+3. Used the `MaxNewSize` JVM parameter for G1
+4. Updated Hazelcast Jet and JDK versions

 ## The Results

 Comparing ZGC's results below with those in the [previous